CMSDAS/b2g-long-exercise/_episodes/09-optimisation.md

 Now that we understand what the minimal selection is that we want to apply to our signal and background, we need to think harder about what are the final (tighter) selections that we want to apply to define our signal and control regions.

-> ## Question: What is a control region and why do we need it?
+> ## Question: What are some parts of the analysis you think could be optimized?
 >
-> What are some parts of the analysis you think could be optimized?
+> In addition to the preselection, we can make selections on the top and W bosons to ensure an enriched signal region.
 >
 > > ## Solution
 > >
 > > As mentioned above, the pre-selections chosen for the all-had b&#42;->tW (B2G-19-003) analysis were